digidotcom/xbee-java/examples/io/RemoteADCSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application that shows how to read XBee analog inputs of remote XBee devices.
+  This sample Java application shows how to read XBee analog inputs of remote XBee devices.

   The application configures an IO line of the remote XBee device as ADC.
-Then, periodically reads its value and prints it in the output console.
+Then, it periodically reads its value and prints it in the output console.

   NOTE: This example uses the generic remote XBee device (RemoteXBeeDevice)
         class, but it can be applied to any other remote XBee device class.